ricsanfre/pi-cluster/docs/_docs/sso.md

 The following creates a Keycloak server with the following options

--   Initial admin bootstraping (`bootstrapAdmin`) from an external secret
+-   Initial admin bootstrapping (`bootstrapAdmin`) from an external secret
 -   Enabling HTTP endpoint (`http.httpEnabled`) and not configuring HTTPs.
 Keycloak running behind HTTP Proxy closing TLS sessions (Ingress Controller)
 -   Disable creation of Ingress resource (`ingress.enabled`).
 Ingress resource created by operator cannot be completely configured (TLS certificate cannot be added)
 -   Keyclaok cluster of two instances (`instances`)